x

 According to psychologist Mihaly Csikszentmihalyi, who is deemed to be the father of the flow from his famous book Flow: The Psychology of Optimal Experience — he opined that flow is “a state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it”.

-The user flowchart begins with the consumer’s point of entry on the product, like an onboarding screen or homepage, and ends with a desired outcome or action, which may include purchasing a product, making a transaction or signing up for an account.
-Visualizing this process allows UX designers to evaluate and spot opportunities to improve the user experience of the product.
+The user flowchart or user flow diagram begins with the consumer’s point of entry on the product, like an onboarding screen or homepage, and ends with a desired outcome or action, which may include purchasing a product, making a transaction or signing up for an account.
+Visualizing this process allows UX designers to evaluate and spot opportunities to improve the product user experience.

 There are other visualization tools that designers use to map out the product-user interaction.
 Some of them include ux storyboarding, experience mapping, user journey maps and service blueprint.
 While they are all useful for designing a user centered product, user flow is specifically effective when it comes to creating an intuitive interface and evaluating existing ones.
 It serves as a worthy artifact for design teams to help support design decisions and present to stakeholders as input.